 Say what?!
 I couldn’t believe it.
 I called customer service to see if I missed something on their Spanish website (the English conversion wasn’t working).
 The representative spoke mediocre English at best and confirmed the lowest price for that particular fare was if you applied for VA’s credit card.

 The price was a good 30 percent lower than the others, but I wasn’t about to apply for the card, and Tedly wasn’t gonna apply for the card.
 Without applying for the card, the flight was still about $10 cheaper for each ticket — but I refuse to do business with a company that’s that sneaky and uses that kind of bait and switch trickery.

 Final thoughts before takeoff

-When I see the questions on Facebook groups, they are usually asked by people hesitant to use a Mexican airline because they’ve always used American or Canadian companies.
+When I see the questions on Facebook groups, they are usually asked by Americans who are hesitant to use Mexican airlines because they’ve always used American (or Canadian) airlines.
 I’m here to tell ya – you will save money and enjoy your flight as much — or more than — the flights back home.

 As much as I dislike what air travel does to the planet, I self-justify my use of planes like this: the plane is going to fly with or without my ass in the seat, so I may as well add my weight to the journey.
 I want to explore the planet – before it’s too late.

 (This post was updated on November 1, 2019.
 Volaris is still the industry leader in budget fares, but prices have gone up since this post was first written in 2017.
 Both Volaris and Interjet expanded routes in those two years.)